Cyclic3/channeltest/README.md

 `channeltest <frequency multiplier> <symbol width> <symbol size>`

 ## TODO:
 * aggregate frames so that we can seek to the strongest position.
-This would make single frame syncs a lot easier
+This would make single frame syncs a lot easier.
+  We can do this by separating out processing logic from recording logic, and then using a windowed dft to find where syncs are maximised
 * better smoothing to allow lower rates
 * allow non-2^n buffer sizes for closer tweaking